-Today’s Baby Name of the Day goes out to my daughter on the eve of her fourth birthday: Clio.
+Today’s Baby Name of the Day goes out to my daughter on her eleventh birthday.

 In Greek, kleos means glory.
 The original bearer of the name wasn’t earning renown as much as she was telling of others’ feats, as the muse of history and historic poetry.
 Legend has it that she also introduced the alphabet to Greece.
 (Fraternities everywhere can thank her.)

 There were nine muses in all, the daughters of Zeus and Mnemosyne.
 While Thalia and Calliope sound reasonable by today’s standards, Erato, Euterpe, Melpomene, Polyhymnia, Terpsichore and Urania might be more of a stretch.
 In illustrations of the nine, Clio is the one holding a parchment or scrolls.

 The original Greek spelling would’ve been closer to Kleio, so both Cleo and Clio are derived from the same source, and are equally valid spellings.
 Cleo brings to mind Cleopatra, the powerful, alluring, and ill-fated Egyptian queen.
 She was the seventh ruler to bear the name.
 Adding patra transforms the meaning to something closer to father’s glory.
 Others argue that Cleopatra is a distinct choice related to khleis, or key, and meaning “key to the fatherland.”